Silage Additives and Quality Forage

 Using a silage additive does not means that normal good ensiling practice or clamp management is any less important, on the contrary your silage clamp will contain a higher value product containing more nutrients, attention to detail is paramount.

 Silage Additives will not compensate for poor ensiling practices.
 For best results always ensile at optimum maturity, moisture content and chop length.
 Fill the clamp quickly, consolidate well and seal it so that it really is air tight.
-Use oxygen barrier film, protect sheets with woven covers and weight the entire silage clamp surface with straw bales or lorry tyre sidewalls.
+Use oxygen barrier film, protect sheets with protective woven covers and weight the entire silage clamp surface with straw bales or lorry tyre sidewalls.

 It is important that you select the best silage additive for the job.
 Silage is a valuable asset.

 How do Biological Silage Additives and Inoculants work?

 In an un-treated silage clamp, wild bacteria, yeasts and moulds grow on the crop consuming crop nutrients.
 Some of these bacteria in anaerobic conditions do ferment sugars and produce acids and will eventually conserve the crop.
 This natural uncontrolled fermentation process is relatively slow and inefficient, generating high temperatures, high losses of dry matter and crop nutrients.

 An effective biological silage additive will contain, a range of specially selected strains of bacteria designed to inoculate the clamp and dominate the fermentation.
 These selected strains rapidly reduce the pH of the crop with minimum nutrient loss.
 Inoculant bacteria are generally around twice as efficient at converting sugar to acid than those bacteria naturally present.

 Most silage additives were traditionally based on homo-fermentative strains of bacteria which produce lactic acid only, a strong acid which very rapidly stabilises the clamp at around 4.0 pH with minimal heating or nutrient loss.
 The process is much faster and more efficient than a natural fermentation and completed in days rather than weeks.
 The most effective silage additives will contain several different strains of bacteria to cope with a wide range of dry matter, temperatures, pH and nutrient conditions.
 Multi-strain inoculants are in most situations faster, more reliable and more efficient than single strain inoculants.